CADLAB-io/CADLAB.io-swarm-stack/README.md

 rm mysql_password.txt
 ```

-You can also create a secret without creating the text file by executing the following line:
+To create a secret using input redirection you need to perform the following commands:

 ```bash
 echo "your_secure_password" | docker secret create mysql_root_password -
 ```
-TODO: add that history only for creating secret with echo

-But after that we recommend cleaning up your history, to make sure you password is not saved in plain text anywhere on the machine.
+But after you create a secret using input redirection, we recommend cleaning up your history.
+This way you can make sure your password is not saved in plain text anywhere on the machine.

 To delete your command from the history first run: